projectcalico/calico/release/RELEASING.md

 You'll also need **several GB of disk space**.

-Some of the release scripts also require **tools to be installed** in your dev environment:

-- [Install and configure](https://github.com/github/hub#installation) the GitHub `hub` tool.

 Finally, the release process **assumes that your repos are checked out with name `origin`** for the git remote for the main Calico repo.